lucproglangclassroom/project-1b-dynamic-word-cloud-team-11/README.md

 ./target/universal/stage/bin/topwords -c -l -w -s -f

 -c, -l, -w, -s, -f should all be run with int agruments after the letter

+Word Processor Tests:
+Test 1: Verifies that the word processor correctly tracks word counts and handles the sliding window logic.
+Test 2: Verifies that the word processor respects the minimum frequency requirement.

+The tests for this project are written using ScalaTest.
+You can run them with the following command:

+sbt test

+This will compile the code, run the test cases defined in the TestWordProcessor.scala file, and output the results.

+You can generate a test coverage report using sbt-scoverage.
+Run the following command: sbt clean coverage test coverageReport